KarstenSchulz/yt-issues/README.md

 # yt-issues
-Command line tool to retrieve and export issues from a [YouTrack](https://www.jetbrains.com/youtrack/) service.
+Command line tool `yt` to retrieve and export issues from a [YouTrack](https://www.jetbrains.com/youtrack/) service.

 ## Roadmap